Tensor Isomorphism by conjugacy of Lie algebras: Deciding pseudo-isomorphism of simple Lie modules

 \subsection{Proof of Theorem~\ref{thm:Lie-conjugacy}}

 Let $L_1$ and $L_2$ be the given Lie algebra of Chevalley type represented faithfully on simple modules $V_1$ and $V_2$, respectively.
-For each $i\in [2]$, decompose $L_i=M_{i0}\oplus M_{i1}\oplus \cdots \oplus M_{ir_i}$ into nontrivial minimal ideals, with $M_{i0}$ abelian.
-Note, $L_i$ has such a decomposition because the hypotheses imply it is a reductive Lie algebra (i.e.~$L_i$ has central nil radical).
-Such a decomposition can be found using~\cite{IRS}*{Theorem~1} and the more general finite field case discussed in \cite{IRS}*{pp.~211--212}.
+For $i=1,2$, $L_i$ is reductive (it has central nil radical), so it has central type and decomposes as $L_i=M_{i0}\oplus M_{i1}\oplus \cdots \oplus M_{ir_i}$ into nontrivial minimal ideals, with $M_{i0}$ abelian.
+Moreover, such a decomposition can be found using~\cite{IRS}*{Theorem~1} and the more general finite field case discussed in \cite{IRS}*{pp.~211--212}.
 We may assume $r_1=r_2=r$ since, otherwise, $L_1\not\cong L_2$.
 By re-indexing we may further assume, for each $k\in [r]$, that $M_{1k}\cong M_{2k}$ as Lie algebras by computing Chevalley bases---possibly over extension fields---and comparing root data.
 For the abelian ideals $M_{10}$ and $M_{20}$, we simply compare dimensions.

 We first handle the abelian ideals.
 By Schur's Lemma, $K\la M_{10}\ra$ and $K\la M_{20}\ra$ are both cyclic algebras.
 Using Theorem~\ref{thm:mod-iso}, we construct $\psi_0\colon K\la M_{10}\ra\rightarrow K\la M_{20}\ra$ and $\Psi_0\colon V_1\to V_2$ such that $(\Psi_0,\psi_0\oplus \mathrm{id}_{1} \oplus\cdots \oplus \mathrm{id}_{r})$ is a pseudo-isomorphism ${_{K\la M_{10}\ra} V_1}\to {_{K\la M_{20}\ra} V_2}$.